-However, this year they’ve both moved away from offering Creative Commons photos, instead offering images under their own proprietary licenses.
+However, several years ago, both sites moved away from offering Creative Commons photos, instead offering images under their own proprietary licenses.
 While the terms are similar, they’ve added rules against using images in a way that’s seen as setting up a competing repository.
 The few articles I could find about this suggests these changes came out of business reasons.

 Unfortunately, this has the byproduct of making these sites less desirable for those working on Creative Commons or similarly licensed projects.
 WordPress’ themes repository, for instance, now no longer allows images from Pixabay and Unsplash, as their new proprietary licenses conflict with the GPL license WordPress uses.

 Photos of LGBTQ people and people of color

 Sources of free stock photos featuring people of color